gokulan90/knowledgebase/README.md

 ```

 Your application is already set up to be tested via [web-component-tester](https://github.com/Polymer/web-component-tester).
 Run `polymer test` to run your application's test suite locally.

+NOTE: If polymer-cli or bower is not getting installed then, please add the given npmrc and bowerrc files in C:\Users\<UserName>\